Antifragile (album): Background and release

-The first single from the album was "Divine".
-It was first posted to lead singer Phil Labonte's Instagram page.
 The album was produced by Josh Wilbur.
 During the time of the album being finished, Labonte had an interview with the host of 96.7 KCAL-FM program "Wired In the Empire".
 He said "We've got some music out, and there's a full-length record coming eventually.
 And I say eventually, just because I don't wanna give anybody any kind of heads up about when it will come out.
 'Cause we're not gonna tell anyone.
 When it comes out, it's just gonna show up."

+The first single from the album was "Divine".
+It was first posted to lead singer Phil Labonte's Instagram page.
+Released on May, 3, 2024 it was the band first new material in 6 years, it was accompanied with an official music video.
+The second single "Let You Go" was released on June, 14 and also had an official music video to coincide with its release.
+On August 16, a third single "No Tomorrow" was released and had a music video directed by Tom Flynn.
+The final single "Forever Cold" was released on November 8, along with a lyric video.

 On December 6, 2024, the band released the announcement of the upcoming album along with the release date as a pre-order.

+All That Remains did not hold any direct tour in support of the album, with the first tour since the album’s release not coming until April and May of 2026, in the US with Born Of Osiris and Dead Eyes serving as support.

-Musical style
+Musical style and lyrical themes

 Speaking on the record's sound, Revolver described it as "a bona fide barnburner, evoking the defining sounds of the early Aughts Western Massachusetts metalcore scene that the band sprouted from, but with modern touches - from the technical guitar playing to the finely polished vocal hooks."
+Labonte stated that Jason Richardson’s knowledge of music theory had a profound impact on the album stating "We can hand him two riffs and be like, "Hey, what do you..."
+And he'll come up with six or seven different parts that we can use throughout the song and their variations or whatever."

 The lyrics touch upon subjects such as propaganda, misinformation, empowerment, personal struggles and tribal behavior.
 Labonte stated “I wanted something that was actually a positive, uplifting concept,” “I think that's what Antifragile is — it's recognizing that the struggles that we go through in life are actually what make us stronger.”

+Labonte wrote "Kerosene" right after the October 7th attacks in Israel and stated the song is "his outside interpretation of the fighting going on between the Palestinians and the Israelis."
+He added that the track "Divine" was him "trying to articulate a feeling that you get or that I get when everything's firing on all cylinders."
+Finally in that same interview he claimed "Cut Their Tongues Out" was an angry song.